 Through college Brittany worked for a many-times-recognized veterinary practice in Wellington, Colorado where she found a love for providing heightened levels of client experience to pet parents, and learned to understand the unique demands put on those involved in the veterinary industry.
 From there she has made a career in the distribution side of the veterinary world, and is excited to have the opportunity to bring value and real-world savings to our clinics through programs at TVC.

-Nick McCart is the Director of member experience at the Veterinary cooperative.
+Nick McCart is the Vice President of Experience and Technology.
 Previously, Nick worked in marketing and legal industry and also owned a production company.
 He has also worked in lobbying and politics.
 He is based in Austin Texas.

 Nick hails from the University of Denver with a degree in Business with a focus on International markets and conflict resolution.
 He is a Colorado native, bi-lingual, loves to travel having lived in in three different continents.